colgatto/JIT-router/README.md

 # simple-node-router
-declare route and response function by json
+Module for define route by json template